Articles

 When should you consider switching from Stripe Connect?

-Prioritize idempotency key support to prevent duplicate payments during network issues, faster payment rails like RTP/FedNow for competitive payee experience, automated tax compliance with W-9/1099 collection, and bi-directional ERP sync if your finance team needs automated reconciliation without manual CSV exports.
+Focus on idempotency key support to prevent duplicate payments during network issues, faster payment rails like RTP/FedNow for competitive payee experience, automated tax compliance with W-9/1099 collection, and bi-directional ERP sync if your finance team needs automated reconciliation without manual CSV exports.

 How does API integration complexity differ across payout providers?